lisongxu/CSCE156-Project-DB/README.md

   * Synchronization (5 points): Describe how you synchronize your Java data with the data on the database server, along with a breif justification.
 For example, outlining when to load which data from the database server to Java? when to save which data from Java to the database server?

   * Testing (5 points): Describe how you test each component and the overall application.

+  * Bonus Features: Describe each bonus feature that you have implemented and how LAs can use these features.

   Note: the mapping and synchronization questions are open-ended.